-At August 29, 2015, we employed approximately 12,000 persons.
-Approximately 2% of our United States employees are represented by a union pursuant to a collective bargaining agreement.
+As of August 27, 2016, we employed approximately 13,000 persons and approximately 2% of our United States employees are represented by a union pursuant to a collective bargaining agreement.
 We consider our employee relations to be good.

 EXECUTIVE OFFICERS